mobilehero-archive/titanium-template-turbo-fully-loaded/readme.md

   * More updates

-## Other Projects
+## 🔗 Related Links

-* [Titanium Turbo](https://www.npmjs.com/package/@titanium/turbo) - Variation of **`Titanium Alloy`** that adds some enhancements and customizations for rapid development.
+⭐  [Titanium Turbo](https://www.npmjs.com/package/@titanium/turbo) - Variation of **`Titanium Alloy`** that adds some enhancements and customizations for rapid development.
-* [Geek Mobile Toolkit](https://www.npmjs.com/package/@geek/mobile) - Toolkit for creating, building, and managing mobile app projects.
+⭐  [Geek Mobile Toolkit](https://www.npmjs.com/package/@geek/mobile) - Toolkit for creating, building, and managing mobile app projects.
-* [Titanium Turbo Template (Default)](https://www.npmjs.com/package/@titanium/template-turbo-default) - Template for default Turbo app.
+⭐  [Titanium Turbo Template (Default)](https://www.npmjs.com/package/@titanium/template-turbo-default) - Template for default Turbo app.
 Based on the basic Alloy Template + some extra goodies.
-* [Titanium Turbo Template (Next)](https://www.npmjs.com/package/@titanium/template-turbo-next) - Template for cutting-edge Turbo app.
-Based on the basic Turbo Template + even more extra goodies.
+⭐  [Titanium Turbo Template (Next)](https://www.npmjs.com/package/@titanium/template-turbo-next) - Template for Turbo app (with extras).
+Based on the default Turbo Template + some extras.
+⭐  [Titanium Turbo Template (Fully Loaded)](https://www.npmjs.com/package/@titanium/template-turbo-fully-loaded) - Template for Turbo app (with all the bells and whistles).
+Based on the Turbo Template (Next) + some extras.
-* [Titanium Alloy Template (Basic)](https://www.npmjs.com/package/@titanium/template-alloy-basic) - Basic Alloy app.
+⭐  [Titanium Alloy Template (Basic)](https://www.npmjs.com/package/@titanium/template-alloy-basic) - Basic Alloy app.
 What you get when creating new app project with Titanium CLI.
-* [Titanium Alloy Template (Default)](https://www.npmjs.com/package/@titanium/template-alloy-default) - Default Alloy app.
-Based on the Basic Alloy Template + some extra goodies.
+⭐  [Titanium Mobile](https://www.npmjs.com/package/titanium) - Open-source tool for building powerful, cross-platform native apps with JavaScript.
+⭐  [Alloy](https://www.npmjs.com/package/alloy) - MVC framework built on top of Titanium Mobile.
+⭐  [Appcelerator](https://www.npmjs.com/package/appcelerator) - Installer for the Appcelerator Platform tool

+## 📣 Feedback

+Have an idea or a comment?
+[Join in the conversation here](https://github.com/brentonhouse/titanium-template-turbo-fully-loaded/issues)!

 > _Turbo is not an official Axway product.
 It is an open-source project that is supported exclusively by the Titanium development community._